 Annuities are not (typically) the whole answer to a solid retirement plan – nor are equities.
-We have however often spoken with many clients whose retirement plan is reliant upon the overall performance of the securities market and their simply hoping for a successful retirement outcome.
+We have however, often spoken with many clients whose retirement plan is reliant upon the overall performance of the securities market and their simply hoping for a successful retirement outcome, with out any certainty!

 When in comes to retirement planning, our retirement number is 100%.
 Make sure you have done everything to insure you are 100% comfortable with your retirement plan and its 100% balanced to your goals and to the limits of downside risk you can accept.